 Employee Morale, Productivity, and Connection

 Private landlords with small portfolios may not have employees on staff.
 Likely though, a rental company or property management business may.
-If you have employees, and especial during this time of self quarantine and social distancing, it’s important to develop a culture of trust and empathy first and the remote aspect of work a close second.
+If you have employees, and especially during this time of self-quarantine and social distancing, it’s important to develop a culture of trust and empathy first and the remote aspect of work a close second.

 Encourage your employees working from home to take breaks.
 They are necessary for mental and physical health and are shown to improve morale and productivity.